 Charmed by travel and food made with love

 Thanks to my British passport I lived in London for 8 massive years in my twenties.
-One of my favourite jobs in good ol London town was my stint as Tour Manager for a shoe-string travel company.
-Yes, I was that girl at the front of the bus with microphone in hand… I had such ridiculous fun taking bus-loads of Kiwi and Aussie backpackers on holiday – on buses that broke down every other day – across the UK and Europe.
-So many memories… like that time it rained so hard and it leaked INSIDE THE BUS – but my happy passengers just put up umbrellas, and kept on drinking.
+One of my favourite jobs in good ol’ London town was my stint as Tour Manager for a shoe-string travel company.
+I was that girl at the front of the bus with a microphone in my hand… I had such ridiculous fun taking bus-loads of Kiwi and Aussie backpackers on holiday – on buses that broke down every other day – across the UK and Europe.
+So many memories… like that time it rained so hard and it leaked INSIDE THE BUS – but my happy passengers just put up umbrellas… and kept on drinking.

 I’ve travelled to 30 countries, and loved them all….

 …New Caledonia, England, Ireland, Poland, Germany, France, Austria, Spain, Portugal, Egypt, Turkey, Lebanon, Syria, Wales, Scotland, Switzerland, Belgium, United States, Canada, Australia, Czech Republic, Italy, Japan, Indonesia, Tahiti, Tonga, New Zealand, Morocco, Panama, Papua New Guinea and the incredible Galapagos Islands.

 Many, many wonderful adventures, here are a couple that come to mind:

 - A week-long surf camp after 2 weeks travelling through Morocco – a chameleon lived in the potplant on the open air rooftop, he was bright green and very gnarly